martinheidegger/block-cache/Readme.md

-The API of `block-cache` is comparable to the [`fs`](https://nodejs.org/api/fs.html) API but all callbacks are optional and if omitted will result in a promise returned.
+The API of `block-cache` is comparable to the [`fs`](https://nodejs.org/api/fs.html) API but all callbacks are optional and if omitted will result in a Promise returned.

 Here is a simple example of reading a file into the local cache.